covi-id/cid-documentation/README.md

 ## Data Flow

 The system is designed to protect the privacy of users who contribute location check in data.
 The core privacy preserving capabilities are enabled by the use of a Trusted Execution Environment (TEE), which encrypts data using a private-public keypair, in both transit and at rest This enables the Covi-ID system to render the database operator unable to read the database contents, a core requirement of returning true data ownership and privacy back to the data owner.

-This privacy preserving TEE architecture forms the core of all data flows within the system, as detailed below.
 ---

 ## Sequence Diagrams